eeverman/andhow/README.md

 used for the export.
 AndHow provides validation at startup, configuration from multiple sources, and more...  and can do that for 3rd party frameworks!

-### Configuration by Tier
-... maybe a link to a sample

 ### Testing Applications with AndHow
 AndHow makes testing with multiple configurations easy.
 Let's test the `SaleHandler` from above and assume an `andhow.properties' file like this: